First Monday Trade Days: Trade days today

 The unreserved areas of the market are particularly intriguing, often yielding unexpected treasures.
 It's a first-come-first-served setup in these sections, with vendors arriving early to secure choice shady spots.
 These areas have a garage sale vibe but with a focus on collectibles.
 While the majority of items are old, there are bargains to be found in current categories like computer and office supplies, tools, yard art, furniture, and toys.
 These sections are a treasure trove of surprises, and valuable items can still be discovered.
 However, finding such gems has become somewhat more challenging due to the rise of online platforms like eBay and the increased knowledge of collectors and sellers.

-Despite the large size of the facility, people with disabilities will find easy access, and can even rent a scooter to get around the market area with ease.
-Be aware however that extremely hot weather can make a big difference in ability to get around.
+Despite the large size of the facility, people with disabilities can still access the event by renting scooters to get around the market area.
+However, extremely hot weather may affect patrons' ability.

 Because of the income the city receives from operating the facility, until 2006 a city property tax was not required from Canton's residents.

 Many residents have also turned struggling farms into support businesses.
 One such farm located across the main highway turned its land into parking spaces.
 They now make more from charging drivers to park on their lot for the 4 days of the event than they ever did from farming the same land.
 By the way, parking as of early 2007 is $5/car almost everywhere.
 No free parking on city streets is available.